Holly leafs through her notebook with blog post ideas.

-But your readers are waiting for your next post.
+But her readers are waiting for her next post.

 Want to know how?